PriticaAruldas/DITA-OT-CUSTOM-Plugin/About_Plugin.md

 ## Chapter

     It contains:
-    * Title - Title on Left Side.
+    * Chapter Title - Title on Left Side.
     * Chapter minitoc:
         It Contains possible values:
             - block - The block contains chapter links with chapter descriptions displayed one after the other.